 There are many trails and bike routes throughout Fairfax County that are suitable for all ages and abilities.
 Whether you are going for a spin around the neighborhood, biking to work or school, or enjoying your local park on two wheels, the Fairfax County Bike Map can help you find the best and most enjoyable route to your destination.

-You can obtain a free copy of the print version of this map at a variety of locations around the County, including local bike shops, the information desk at the Fairfax County Government Center, any district supervisor's office and the Fairfax County Department of Transportation office.
+You can also obtain a free copy of the print version of this map at a variety of locations around the County, such as local bike shops, the information desk at the Fairfax County Government Center and any district supervisor's office.
 For any of these locations, FCDOT recommends calling ahead to make sure they have printed versions in stock.

 Bike Fairfax Interactive Map